 Someone may seem great in an interview, yet have a past that you don’t want to deal with.
-As a business, owners have the right and responsibility to know who is entering the premises.
+As a business, owners have the right and responsibility to know who is entering the premises with time clock software.
 Have the individual okay a background check.
 This information may be used to verify references and other details shared during the hiring process.
 Anything that contradicts previous knowledge should create a red flag, warning managers to shy away from signing the employee.

 2. Request a Drug Test

 Along with checking the resume, potential team members may go through occupational health screenings.
 This includes drug testing, allowing you to see that his or her system is free from illegal substances.